-As a key economic pillar for the state, the South Australian Tourism Commission has a clear vision for growing the visitor economy in South Australia - which is set out in the South Australian Visitor Economy Sector Plan 2030.
-This Plan sets targets for creating new jobs and growing visitor expenditure to \$12.8 billion by 2030.
-To help achieve this, the South Australian Tourism Commission works with investors and operators who share its vision to contribute to the success of South Australia.
+As a key economic pillar, the State Government - through the South Australian Tourism Commission - has a clear vision for growing the visitor economy in South Australia.
+This vision is set out in the South Australian Visitor Economy Sector Plan 2030 and it sets targets for creating new jobs and growing visitor expenditure to \$12.8 billion by 2030.
+To help achieve this, we work with investors and operators who share our vision to contribute to the success of South Australia.

-All the raw ingredients for world-class tourism development are already here in our State including award-winning food and wine, accessible coastal and natural experiences, and an enviable lifestyle.
+All of the raw ingredients for world-class tourism development are already here in our State including award-winning food and wine, accessible coastal and natural experiences, and an enviable lifestyle.
 The South Australian Tourism Commission assists investors and operators to facilitate sustainable tourism developments and experiences that are in keeping with its natural environment and build on the State's key strengths.
-Investors are already working on an excellent range of projects across the State - many of them, the best of their type in the nation.
+Investors are already working on an excellent range of projects across the State - many of them the best of their type in the nation.

-The South Australian Tourism Commission encourages potential investors and operators to come and see all that is on offer, to share its vision for the state and for growing tourism, and to be part of South Australia's bright future.
+I encourage potential investors and operators to come and see what is on offer, to share our vision for tourism growth, and to be part of South Australia's bright future.